moocow-the-bovine/dta-tokwrap/README.txt

         replacing them with newlines.
 Regex hack, fast but not robust, use with caution.
 See also "dtatw-rm-lb.xsl"

+    dtatw-lb-encode.perl
+        Encodes newlines under //text//text() in an XML document as "<lb>" (line-break) elements using high-level file heuristics only.
+Regex hack, fast but not robust, use with caution.
+See also "dtatw-ensure-lb.perl", "dtatw-add-lb.xsl", "dtatw-rm-lb.perl".

+    dtatw-ensure-lb.perl
+        Script to ensure that all //text//text() newlines in an XML document are explicitly encoded with "<lb>" (line-break) elements, using optional file-, element-, and line-level heuristics.
+Robust but slow, since it actually parses XML input documents.
+See also "dtatw-lb-encode.perl", "dtatw-add-lb.xsl", "dtatw-rm-lb.perl".

     dtatw-tt-dictapply.perl
         Script to apply a type-"dictionary" in one-word-per-line (.tt) format to a token corpus in one-word-per-line (.tt) format.